 Articles and book chapters - Yes, but please allow some extra time (2-3 weeks) for your requests because lending libraries often have increased processing times due to COVID-19.

 A: Yes!
 You may use both multi-function printers located in the law annex and outside the copy room door.
+The Lexis printers will also soon be available again.
 Please note that only three people may line up at each printer at a time, and there are signs on the floor denoting where you may stand to be mindful of physical distancing.

 A: The LRC has 60-day access keys for the Bluebook Online.
 If you would like online access to the Bluebook, please email Joan Mazuchowski (firstname.lastname@example.org).